CanberkY12/bim_qa/README.md

 # IFC/BIM Query Web API

-This repository contains a small RESTFULL web api that is allowing users to upload their Ifc based BIM and query information using the llm chatbox.
+This repository contains a small BIM Web API that is allowing users to upload their Ifc based BIM and query information using the llm chatbox.

 This project is a voluntary based study poject and it is not for any commercial purposes.
 The only motivation is to develop skills in BIM software development and IFC/BIM information management.